Interactions-Nexus/Nexus-Wiki/mainnet/connect-node-to-interface.md

 Now login and transact normally using the interface.

-{% hint style="danger" %}
-If staking on the CLI node.
+> If staking on the CLI node.
 Do not log off from the interface, just close the interface.
-{% endhint %}
+{.is-warning}

-To exit the SSH or putty terminal use the command.
+To exit SSH or putty use the below command.
 This will close only the SSH or putty terminal and the node will be running which can be confirmed with the interface.

 ```
 exit
 ```

-{% hint style="danger" %}
-When the CLI node is connected to the interface do not disable or enable "Manual core mode".
+> When the CLI node is connected to the interface do not disable or enable "Manual core mode".
 This will send a shutdown signal to the core.
 This issue will be rectified with next release.
-{% endhint %}
+{.is-warning}